Scientific diving: Training and registration of scientific divers

 When a scientific diving operation is part of the duties of the diver as an employee, the operation may be considered a professional diving operation subject to regulation as such.
 In these cases the training and registration may follow the same requirements as for other professional divers, or may include training standards specifically intended for scientific diving.
 In other cases, where the divers are in full control of their own diving operation, including planning and safety, diving as volunteers, the occupational health and safety regulations may not apply.

 Where scientific diving is exempt from commercial diving regulation, training requirements may differ considerably, and in some cases basic scientific diver training and certification may not differ much from entry level recreational diver training.

 Technological advances have made it possible for scientific divers to accomplish more on a dive, but they have also increased the complexity and the task loading of both the diving equipment and the work done, and consequently require higher levels of training and preparation to safely and effectively use this technology.
 It is preferable for effective learning and safety that such specialisation training is done systematically and under controlled conditions, rather than on site and on the job.
 Environmental conditions for training should include exercises in conditions as close as reasonably practicable to field conditions.

+Training requirements

 The requirements for qualification as a scientific diver vary with jurisdiction.
 The European Scientific Diver (ESD) standard is reasonably representative:

 The person may be required to already be qualified as a scientist or scientific technician, or be in training for such qualifications, and medically fit to dive.

 Basic skills and underlying knowledge must include: